medusa-project/active-medusa/README.md

 The only catch is that a property must be an `rdf_property` in order to be validatable.

+Also be aware that validation failures will raise an `ActiveMedusa::RecordInvalid` instead of an `ActiveRecord::RecordInvalid`.

 ## Forms

 Because `ActiveMedusa::Base` includes `ActiveModel::Model`, your ActiveMedusa